Rejecting cancer language in terms of winning, or losing the Battle

 Perhaps not cancer, yet each one of us will die one day.

-What I know for sure is my son and dozens of others I’ve loved who have lived long and short lives with cancer have proved we must challenge and reject cancer language and cliches that define life and death in terms of winning, or losing.
+What I know for sure is my son and dozens of others I’ve loved who have lived long and short lives with cancer have proved we must challenge and reject cancer language and cliches that define life and death in terms of winning, or losing the battle.

-First published at Candlelighters, American Childhood Cancer Foundation
+First published in Candlelighters: American Childhood Cancer Foundation